Sunlitt/Sunlitt-AppStore/README.md

 Sunlitt provides precise (and also offline) times for sunrise and sunset, golden hour, blue hour, and much more.

 ● [NOW IN 3D] Sun Position and Path
-Use the date and time sliders to effortlessly track the sun's exact location and path from sunrise to sunset.
+Use the date and time sliders to effortlessly track the sun's location and path from sunrise to sunset.

 ● Solar Events Times
 Get accurate times for sunrise and sunset, golden hour, blue hour, twilight, and more.